liyin2015/python-coding-interview/README.md

 <hr>

 ## Contributing
 The book is written in latex, and all contents except the code is located under [**Easy-Book** folder](Easy-Book).
-Feel free to send me  [pull requests](https://github.com/liyin2015/python-coding-interview/pulls) or email (li.yin.gravity@gmail.com) to contribute contents.
+Feel free to send me  [pull requests](https://github.com/liyin2015/python-coding-interview/pulls) to contribute contents.
 Before you start to improve the contents, it would be helpful to know the [high-level structure of the book](#about-this-book).
 Read [How to contribute?](how_to_contribute.md) for more details.

 All contributors (with decent amount of contributions) will be listed as authors in the project.